The Journey of Ole’ Blue:

 A Truck, A Legacy, and God's Timing

-When he passed, Ole’ Blue was handed down to his oldest son—my grandfather, Papa.
-But Papa couldn’t drive a 3-on-the-tree to save his life.
+When he passed, Ole’ Blue was handed down to his oldest son—my grandfather Hubert Odom or as I called him, Papa.
+Papa couldn’t drive a 3-on-the-tree to save his life.
 He’d grind the gears like nobody’s business, and I was constantly under the dash realigning the column.
 The truck mostly sat in his yard, except for the occasional trip to the landfill—oddly enough, those trips became some of my fondest memories.

 Later that same year, I got my driver’s license, and Papa let me take Ole’ Blue to high school.
 The paint was faded, the wood bed had rotted, and by any “cool” standard, the truck was anything but.
 Still, it had soul.
 After a while, I bought a newer truck and returned Ole’ Blue to Papa.